Hanson-Research-Lab/TRI_STILT/README.md

         - `scontrol show job job_number` - shows information about a run

 3. **Collecting Simulation Footprints**
     - **Description:** <br> As the job processes simulation data will be processed into the `./STILT/out/footprints/` directory.
 Once completed (check with squeue - should see no active jobs) the data needs to be moved to TRI_STILT for storage and post-processing.
 This involves a quick move of the data!
+Again, this can be modified into a single bash script or kept single.
+Whichever works best for you!
     - **Procedure:**
         1. Make a new directory for the simulation run within TRI_STILT
             - `mkdir ./TRI_STILT/data/processed/stilt_output/netcdf/run_name`